IPEM/BListener_supplementary_material/README.md

 **2. Download the BListener_supplementary_material to your local disk**

-'BLplot.R' is used for plotting.
 'Test*.R' are scripts to reproduce all figures and play with the parameters of Blistener.
+Note that inside each 'Test*.R' script, the 'BLplot' function is loaded for plotting the outcome of the 'BLmain' function.